Descent from antiquity

 In European genealogy, a descent from antiquity (DFA or DfA) is a proven unbroken line of descent between specific individuals from ancient history and people living today.
-Ancestry can readily be traced back to the Early Middle Ages, but beyond that, tracing to historical figures from antiquity is impractical due to insufficient documentation of the ancestry of the predominantly new royal and noble families of the period.
-Though the subject of ongoing effort, no well-researched, historically-documented generation-by-generation genealogical descents are known to exist in Europe.
+The ancestry of many living individuals can readily be traced back to the Early Middle Ages, but beyond that, all claimed lines to late classical antiquity have been shown to be speculative at best.
+Despite many ongoing efforts, no well-researched, historically-documented generation-by-generation genealogical descents from classical antiquity to modern persons of European or West Asian descent are generally accepted in Western genealogical scholarship.

 Past claims

 The idea of descent from antiquity is by no means new to genealogy.
 Hellenistic dynasties, such as the Ptolemies, claimed ancestry from deities and mythical figures.
 In the Middle Ages, major royal dynasties of Europe sponsored compilations claiming their descent from Julius Caesar, Alexander the Great, and in particular the legendary heroes of Troy (see also Euhemerism).
 Such claims were intended as propaganda to glorify a royal patron's ancient and noble ancestry.
 These lines of descent included not only mythical figures but also outright invention, much of which is still in wide circulation today.